 The assessment of risk within communities is achieved by analysing activity patterns of data available to us, such as incident and census data.
 Increasingly we are making use of our partners' data to provide a more rounded view of the risk and inequalities in communities.
 This helps us to understand how we may work better together with our partners.
-It also promotes a joint response to safeguarding those most at risk of harm and improves life outcomes across Scotland's diverse, unique, and changing communities.
+It also promotes a joint response to safeguarding those most at risk of harm and improves life outcomes across Scotland's diverse, unique and changing communities.

 We work closely with our partners.
+As

-As financial pressures continue to drive the need to reform public services, renewed emphasis has been placed on working in partnership.
+pressures continue to drive the need to reform public services, renewed emphasis has been placed on working in partnership.
 We continue to be fully committed to working with a wide and diverse range of partners, both locally and nationally, across public, private and third sectors.
-We absolutely acknowledge the benefits of working together and actively seek opportunities to secure a joined up approach to Scotland's challenges.
+We absolutely acknowledge the benefits of working together and, following the resounding support we have received from our partners for our ambitions outlined in this Plan, we will proactively seek opportunities to secure a joined-up approach to Scotland's challenges.
 By engaging and working well with others we can: